praween05/Android-SignalView/README.md

     4. Progress
     5. Spacing between two towers

+ You can add gradle dependencies to use this view

+    compile 'com.praween.signalview:signalview:1.0'

+ Here is the code snippet which you need to use in your layout xml file in which you want to display signals tower.
  These all attributes can be changed via XML as well as programmatically.

       <com.example.praween.signalviewsample.SignalView